AnyLogic provides users with the easy mechanism of integrating AnyLogic models with external Java applications.

 This article describes how to run AnyLogic model without UI from external Java application.
 This integration case is implemented in the following how-to model:

 Let's study what should be done to make the model run without model window from external Java application.
-Please open this how-to model by clicking the link given above.
-Study the model inner structure.
+Open this how-to model by clicking the link above.
+Study the model's inner structure.

 The model contains: